 - The strength of the heart's pumping ability

 What can I expect during an echocardiogram?

-Before the echocardiogram is performed, a technician will attach electrodes (small plastic stickers) to your child’s chest.
-Then, the technician will place a cool gel on your child’s chest and use a transducer to glide the gel across your child’s chest.
-Your child will feel slight pressure as the technician moves the transducer around your child’s chest to capture images of the heart.
-Once the echocardiogram is complete, the technician will wipe the gel from your child’s chest and remove the electrodes.
-To obtain clear images, it is important for child to be as still as possible during the exam.
-Depending on the information your doctor needs, your child may need more than one of the types of echocardiograms listed above.
+Before the echocardiogram is performed, a technician will attach electrodes (small plastic stickers) to the patient's chest.
+Then, the technician will place a cool gel on the patient's chest and use a transducer to glide the gel across their chest.
+The patient will feel slight pressure as the technician moves the transducer around their chest to capture images of the heart.
+Once the echocardiogram is complete, the technician will wipe the gel from the patient's chest and remove the electrodes.
+To obtain clear images, it is important for the patient to be as still as possible during the exam.
+Depending on the information your doctor needs, the patient may need more than one of the types of echocardiograms listed above.
 Each type of echocardiogram involves few, if any, risks.